Holidoit Logo

 How to get there

-Lake Garda is supplied to the south by the A4 highway and on the east shore by the A22.
-Then the SP39, the SS45 bis (called the Gardesana Occidentale) and the SR259 (called the Gardesana Orientale) literally skirt the lake.
+Lake Garda è provided to the south by the A4 highway and on the east shore by the A22.
+Then the SP39, the SS45 bis (known as the Gardesana Occidentale) and the SR259 (known as the Gardesana Orientale) literally skirt the lake.

 More problematic to reach Lake Garda by train since only Desenzano and Peschiera are connected to the rail system.